 If you have any questions, concerns, feedback, please let us know on our forums.

 For details on the OpenTok.js API, see the OpenTok.js library reference.

-64 bit support for the OpenTok Plugin for Internet Explorer — The OpenTok Plugin for Internet Explorer enables OpenTok sessions in Internet Explorer.
-The plugin now works in Internet Explorer 9 - 11 (not supported in 64-bit mode).
+64 bit support for the OpenTok Plugin for Internet Explorer — The OpenTok Plugin for Internet Explorer now supports in 64-bit mode).
 For information on testing your app with the OpenTok Plugin for Internet Explorer, see Developing with the OpenTok Plugin.

 Discontinued support for Internet Explorer 8 — We have discontinued support for IE 8 in the OpenTok plugin for Internet Explorer.